Mohaz24/Mohaz24/README.md

 # Hi there!  👋
 # 🧑🏽‍💻 I'm Mohammed Mohammud.
-A software eningeer from Melbourne, Australia
+A Front end developer from Melbourne, Australia

 - 🔭 I’m currently working on new techonlogy.
 - 🌱 I’m currently learning Python :snake: